Hal Draper

 Hal Draper (born Harold Dubinsky; September 19, 1914 – January 26, 1990) was an American socialist activist and author who played a significant role in the Berkeley, California, Free Speech Movement.
-He is known for his extensive scholarship on the history and meaning of the thought of Karl Marx and marxian socialism.
+He is known for his extensive scholarship on the history and meaning of the thought of Karl Marx and Marxian socialism.

 Draper was a lifelong advocate of what he called "socialism from below", that is, self-emancipation by the working class, in stark opposition to both capitalism and Stalinist or Bolshevik bureaucracy.
 He was one of the creators of the Third Camp tradition, a form of Marxist socialism emancipated from State apparatus.

 Biography

 Early years

 Harold Dubinsky was born in Brooklyn, New York, in 1914, the son of Jewish immigrants from Ukraine, then part of the Russian Empire.
 His father, Samuel Dubinsky (d.
 1924), was the manager of a shirt factory.
 His mother, Annie Kornblatt Dubinsky, ran a candy store to make ends meet following her husband's death.
-He was one of four children, and Theodore Draper was his younger brother.
+He was one of four children, and Theodore Draper was his older brother.

 When Hal was eighteen, his mother insisted upon changing the family name to the "American-sounding" name "Draper" to shield the children from anti-Semitism as they entered their careers.

 Hal graduated from Boys High School and earned a bachelor's degree from Brooklyn College in 1934.